timescale/docs/timescaledb/quick-start/golang.md

 # Quick Start: Go and TimescaleDB

 ## Goal
 This quick start guide is designed to get the Golang developer up and running with TimescaleDB as their database.
-In this tutorial, you’ll learn how to:
+In this tutorial, you'll learn how to:

 * [Connect to TimescaleDB](#new_database)
 * [Create a relational table](#create_table)